mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 > In both technology and life, what truly matters happens beneath the surface.

-## 🌟 Moving Forward: Learning, Serving, and Building Up
+## Moving Forward: Learning, Serving, and Building Up

 Passing AZ-900 was just the beginning.
 It showed me how cloud technology, when used wisely, can be beneficial to all healthcare organizations.
 I am committed to continue this journey: growing deeper in cloud knowledge, building stronger foundations in computer science, and applying machine learning skills in daily work.

-## 📝 Final Reflection
+## Final Thoughts

 Cloud computing is about strengthening the current systems to support life, work, and care.
 I am thankful to be growing at Bozeman Health.